 Discover Torre d’En Galmes on the south coast, Naveta d’Es Tudons near Ciutadella, or head to Talayot de Torello close to Mahon, the largest archaeological site on the island to learn more about this fascinating civilisation that lived on Menorca all those years ago.

-DISCOVER THE HIDDEN ‘SMUGGLERS CAVE’
+EXPLORE THE HIDDEN ‘SMUGGLERS CAVE’

 If you do walk along the Cami de Cavalls from Cap D’Artrutx to Cala Macarelleta (as mentioned above), be sure to make a stop at Cova des Pardals along the way.
-Located just a 30min walk from Son Xoriguer, you’ll come across a white building with a tunnelled staircase next to it, cutting a hole into the cliff.
+Located just a 30-minute walk from Son Xoriguer, you’ll come across a white building with a tunnelled staircase next to it, cutting a hole into the cliff.

 Follow the stairs down into an underground cave that opens up to the sea.
-There’s a narrow inlet cut into the rock, which allowed boats to come and offload directly above into the house above.
+There’s a narrow inlet cut into the rock, which allowed boats to come and offload directly into the house above.
 Be sure to look up, to witness this hole in the roof!

 Nowadays, it’s a great place to cool off in mid-summer, swim in the protected bay, snorkel, and sunbathe on the rocks.

-If you are planning on taking a dip here, be sure to bring your water shoes to protect your feet from the rocky seabed, and do keep an eye out for jellyfish.
+If you are planning on taking a dip here, be sure to bring your water shoes to protect your feet from the rocky seabed, and keep an eye out for jellyfish.

-As you can see, there are so many cool things to do in Menorca – from diving and sailing, discovering local wine and cuisine to visiting archaeological sites and biodiverse landscapes.
+As you can see, there are so many cool things to do in Menorca – from diving and sailing, and discovering local wine and cuisine to visiting archaeological sites and biodiverse landscapes.
 Should you still require further information or inspiration, check out all our Mediterranean guides here.